tsur/blog/_posts/2015-07-21-electron-versions.markdown

 From a developer point of view, most of time Chromium is just Chrome as both of them use the same Blink layout/rendering engine and the same V8 Javascript engine, just that Chrome is a wrapper over Chromium providing extra [features](https://code.google.com/p/chromium/wiki/ChromiumBrowserVsGoogleChrome) as Flash, PDF or MP3 support.
 Basically Chromium is the name of the project which becomes the base for future Chrome versions whereas Chrome itself is the name of the product.
 For that reason, Chromium docs encourage developers about not using never the word Chromium as constants or variable names.

 To check both the Electron application, the Chromium and the io.js version, open the dev tools and run "process.versions" on the console.
-To open the dev tools, just call BrowserWindow.openDevTools([options]).
+To open the dev tools, just call openDevTools([options]) method in your BrowserWindow application instance.

 {% highlight javascript %}
 process.versions.chrome // prints the Chromium version